tutormundi/cordova-plugin-media-capture-mp4video/README.md

 * `NSCameraUsageDescription:` This app requires access to the camera to take photos.
 * `NSMicrophoneUsageDescription:` This app requires access to the microphone to record audio.
-* `NSPhotoLibraryUsageDescriptionentry:` This app requires access to the photo library to display images.
+* `NSPhotoLibraryUsageDescription:` This app requires access to the photo library to display images.

 -